 Before the Wedding

 There is a lot of planning and preparation to do!
-The usual pattern at Sidney is that the Chaplain and the couple will meet about three times before the wedding (four, counting the rehearsal on the night before).
+The usual pattern at Sidney is that the Pastoral Dean and the couple will meet about three times before the wedding (four, counting the rehearsal on the night before).
 These meetings deal with practicalities and detail (who is producing the order of service?
 What hymns would you like?) but they are also, crucially, a chance for priest and couple to get to know each other and to talk about some of the big issues surrounding marriage.
 The meetings normally take place six months, three months, and one month before the wedding.
-In cases where another priest will be officiating at the marriage, most of the vital conversations will take place with that priest - although the Chaplain remains responsible for making sure the legalities have been sorted out.
+In cases where another priest will be officiating at the marriage, most of the vital conversations will take place with that priest - although the Pastoral Dean remains responsible for making sure the legalities have been sorted out.

 How much will it all cost?